-Some builders have the reputation of wearing black hats.
+Some builders have the reputation of wearing Mack hats.
 Not Scott, say his peers.
 Twice he was president of the San Diego Building Contractors Association.
-The construction leader also has served as president of the San Diego Blood Bank, a director of the Villa View Community Hospital, and president of the Home Builders Council of California, gathering trophies, citations and letters of appreciation as he went, literally boxes of them.
+The con-struction leader also has served as president of the San Diego Blood Bank, a director of the Villa View Communi-ty Hospital, and president of the Home Builders Council of California, gathering trophies, citations and leiters of appreciation as he went, literally boxes of them.
 There were more appreciation as he went, literally boxes of them.
-There were more.

-"But the thing I treasure the most is the Rodoey Radom award for being named the California 'Builder of the Year' in 1974,' Scott said in an interview.
-'Rodoey Radom was a wonderful person, everybody knew him and he had a great impact on the building indestry.'

-So did Scott, in the opinion of one of his first home buyers, Gerald E. Wood, now of Del Mar.
-It had to do with customer service, a whole new idea in housing at that time.
-That was more than 30 years ago when Scott was president of Jackson & Scott Inc., a building and development company in San Diego.

-"We bought one of the first units they built on Point Loma in a tract called Woodland Hills, 'Wood, a retired county probation officer, recalled last week.
-"Before we moved in they told us to make a list of things that needed fixing - chipped plaster, flaking paint or whatever.
-Somebody stole a planter box before we moved in I made quite a list of little things.
-They were out there in no time and fixed everything.
-We were amazed at the service."

-Tve known Stan Scott for eight years, 'said Bob Morris, executive vice president of the Building Contractors Association, 'and all I've ever heard or know about him was total bonesty and total commitment.
-His retirement will be a loss to the industry.'
+There appreciation as he went, literally boxes of them.
+There we more.
+"But the thing I treasure the most is the Rodney Radom award for being named the California 'Builder of the Year' in 1974.'
+Scott said in an interview.
+'Rodney Radom award for being named the California 'Builder of the Year' in 1974.'
+Scott said in an interview.
+'Rodney Radom award for being named the California 'Builder of the Scott in the opinion of one of his first home boyers.
+Gerald E, Wood, now of Del Mar.
+It had to do with the wear same the source a whole new idea in housing at that time.
+That was more than 30 years ago when Scott was president of Jackson & Scott Inc. a building and development company in San Diego.
+"We dought one of the first units they built on Point Coma in a tract called Woodland Hills,' Wood, a retired wonved in they told us to make a list of hingt that needed fing - chipped plaster, 'Itaking paint or whatever.'
+Somebody stole a planter box before we moved in I. I made us to this they told we to make a list of thingt that needed fing - chipped plaster, Taking paint or whatever.'
+The known Stan Scott for eight years,'' asid Bob Moris excitation, 'and all Yve ever heard or know about him was total loonesty and Interview.''
+Bottore most occurred in the winter of 1951 when rain continued for weeks on the winter of 1951 when rain continued for weeks on the own's.''
+Scott said.''We'd get the set for the set is a solo of the reture we building a tract to more, many and the set is no set industry.''

-One of the "downs" Scott remembers the most occurred in the winter of 1951 when rain continued for weeks on end, spilling over dams and flooding low areas throughout the county.
-He and his partner were building a tract named Seminole Terrace in La Mesa on contract and they lost money on it.

-"Everything was flood for weeks," Scott said: "We'd get."

-The verything was flood for weeks, Scott said: "We'd get."

-The serverything was flood for weeks, Scott said: "We'd get."

 named Semisole Terrace in La Mesa on contract and they lost money on it.
 "Everything was flood for weeks," Scott said.
 "We'd get the trenches pumped out, ready to pour (cement slab floors) and they would be flooded again.
 So we'd rest the pumps again, pump out the trenches, reset the forms, reset the grades and then get another inspection.
-It seemed like it rained every weekend Finally, we get a couple months behind schedule.
+It seemed like it rained every weekend.
+Finally, we get a couple months behind schedule.
+"We have wonser on that inh...mits a hit " Cost said